01 of 10

 Clothes are expensive and fading can cause them to look worn out very quickly.
 By turning dark-colored clothes inside out before washing you can avoid abrasion and wear to fabric surfaced that cause dull appearances.
 Know how to keep black clothes black to protect your clothing investment.

 07 of 10

 08 of 10Continue to 9 of 10 below.

 09 of 10

 To make bras and delicate undergarments hold their shape and last longer, wash them by hand in a sink filled with cool water.
-Or, if you want to use the washer, toss bras in a mesh lingerie bag and use the delicate cycle.
+If you want to use the washer, toss bras in a mesh lingerie bag and use the delicate cycle.

 10 of 10

 Who has time to iron?
 Use a fabric softener or dryer sheet to help reduce fabric wrinkles and select the lowest dryer temperature setting possible that will still get the job done.
-Always remove clothing from the dryer as quickly as possible when dry and immediately fold or hang.
+Always remove clothing from the dryer as quickly as possible when they're dry and immediately fold or hang them.